MdSamsuzzohaShayon/Web-Linux-Essential-Docs/CentOS.md

         %admin ALL=(ALL) /usr/bin/ls
     ```
  - Know the full path of a commands `which ls`. depending on shell environment certain directories may or may not be understood as having binary command in them run commands on the linux terminal there are certain directories that are automatically searched for which is why we are able to run ls

+### Managing Users
+ - List all the users `cat /etc/passwd` and list the group `cat /etc/group`
+ - Add user with simple commands `sudo adduser username`
+ - List all the users `cat /etc/passwd` and groups `cat /etc/group`
+ - add new user to the sudoer group `sudo usermod -aG wheel username` and custom made group `sudo usermod -aG groupname username`
+ - Check group for a user `groups username`
+ - Set password for the user `sudo passwd username` and switch to the user `su - username`